Newborns: Reading Their Cues and Following Their Lead

 Once they get older, and blossom and develop, things do get easier.
 They will talk with us in their own language, and you’ll be able to read them better.
 You’ll see when they are truly hungry, or when they just want to be held.
 You’ll read the growth spurt versus the pre-teething oral sensations versus the sassy attitude that starts way too young!

-But during that precious and trying newborn period, the best attitude might be just too buckle up and ride the waves.
+This newborn period is beautiful, precious, scary and draining!
+Perhaps the best attitude might be just too buckle up and ride the waves.
 Look out for badness (fever, fast breathing or lethargy),and notice general patterns or flows, but try not to micromanage or over analyze each day when they are so young.
 We all do it – and my wife and I went through it as well!
 But I feel like the harder we try to find the schedule in the newborn, the higher the stress level.
 The sooner we let it go, and allow them to take the lead, albeit on a very rocky road – the easier it will be for the entire family.
-So love your baby to death, and hang in there!
+So love your baby to death, pace yourself, and hang in there!